liam-ilan/crumb/README.md

 ./crumb YOURCODE.crumb
 ```

-> Note: The Crumb interpreter is built for POSIX compilant systems, and utlizes `ioctl.h` and `unistd.h`.
+> The Crumb interpreter is built for POSIX compliant systems, and utilizes `ioctl.h` and `unistd.h`.
 To use Crumb on windows, either use WSL, or use a Linux container.

 ### Basics
 All function calls are done with s-expressions (think lisp).
 For example,